The shape distribution of superclusters in SDSS DR 12: Introduction

-Instead of focusing on just MFs, in this work we study their ratios which are introduced as `Shapefinders' in \citet{Sahni:1998cr}.
-In 3D, the Shapefinders provide us with the measure of the three physical dimensions of an object (such as a cluster or void).
-Our main method of analysis shall be the computationally advanced version of the SURFGEN algorithm \citep{Sheth:2002rf, Sheth:2006qz} which, in the context of structure formation, provides a means of determining the geometrical and topological properties of isodensity contours delineating superclusters and voids within the cosmic web \citep{Sheth:2003vm,Shandarin:2003tx}.
-Our approach has two important differences from the majority of the previous studies of MFs in the literature.
-Firstly, instead of studying the global MFs of the whole volume, we explore the morphology in terms of `shape' of the individual superclusters.
-Secondly, since SURFGEN2 models the surfaces of the clusters and voids through the advanced `Marching Cube 33' triangulation scheme \citep{marcube,mar33}, its accuracy in determining MFs and Shapefinders is much better than the traditional methods \citep{Schmalzing1997}, such as the techniques based on Crofton’s formula \citep{Crofton_1868}, Koenderink’s invariant \citep{Koenderink} or germ-grain models \citep{mecke, Schmalzing:1995qn, Wiegand:2013xfa}.
+In this paper our approach has two important differences from the majority of the previous studies of MFs in the literature.
+First, instead of studying the global MFs of the whole volume, we explore the morphology in terms of `shape' of the individual superclusters.
+Previously, a number of studies explored the morphology and evolution of a small number of superclusters \citep{M2007A, M2011c, M2014, J2019, J2021}.
+Our present study extends morphology analysis of superclusters, for the first time, to a large dataset.
+Secondly, instead of focusing on just MFs, in this work we study their ratios which are introduced as `Shapefinders' by \citet{Sahni:1998cr}.
+The Shapefinders provide us with the measure of the three physical dimensions of an object (thickness, width, and length of a cluster or void or, in our case, of a supercluster).
+Our main method of analysis shall be the computationally advanced version of the SURFGEN algorithm \citep{Sheth:2002rf, Sheth:2006qz}.
+This algorithm provides means of determining the geometrical and topological properties of isodensity contours delineating superclusters and voids within the cosmic web \citep{Sheth:2003vm,Shandarin:2003tx}.
+We apply SURFGEN2 algorithm which models the surfaces of the clusters and voids through the advanced `Marching Cube 33' triangulation scheme \citep{marcube,mar33}.
+Its accuracy in determining MFs and Shapefinders is much better than the traditional methods \citep{Schmalzing1997}, such as the techniques based on Crofton’s formula \citep{Crofton_1868}, Koenderink’s invariant \citep{Koenderink} or germ-grain models \citep{mecke, Schmalzing:1995qn, Wiegand:2013xfa}.